tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/config.md

 `KSqlDBContextOptions` and `KSqlDbRestApiClient` - `DisposeHttpClient` property is by default set to `false`.
 From v2.0.0 the used `HttpClients` will not be disposed by default.

-The above mentioned behavior can be overridden in the following ways, but it is not recommended:
+It is possible to override the aforementioned behavior in the following ways, although it is not recommended:
 ```C#
 var contextOptions = new KSqlDBContextOptions(ksqlDbUrl)
 {